HariAA/Airflow/README.md

   The base image of airflow 2.0.0 didnt have databricks providers.
 So i created a custom image by extending the base image and adding databricks provider.
 The databricks provider is useful in submitting job on databricks compute.
 It uses the databricks jobs api to submit a job for execution on databricks cluster, monitors the run and reports the status back in the dag tree.
 There are other spark connectors which can be used to submit spark job on a open source implementation of spark using spark submit.
 I have build the image and deployed it on the Azure Container Registry

  # Azure Enterprice Application Changes
+ The Airflow webserver comes with basic authentication.
+I wanted to integrate airflow webserver with Azure AD authentication.
+In addition to that we can also set up users and roles in Azure AD which can be sycned to airflow webserver when starting up.
+This way you can manage users and roles to airflow centrally in Azure AD.
+In order to do this you have to do the following:
+  1. Go to Azure Directory and create new App registration
+  2. Under the redirect url, give the path to the airflow webserver (to be configured after webserver is up running)
+  3. Go to API permission and give permission and give permission on Microsoft Graph - OpenID, Profile and User.read.
+This helps in reading the user details when you sign in to webserver
+  4. Go to App Roles and create appropriate roles as per your need.
+I have created Admin and Viewer
+  5. Go to Enterprise Application and under Users and Groups add the users and select the Role defined in the above step.
+  6. Note down the ServicePrinciple, object id, secret

+ # Changes to Values.yaml